 The future of filmmaking is upon us.
 And the future is NOW!

-For those of you interested in making movies, there is a new format.
+There is a new format for those interested in making movies.
 And this format allows you to simply put a tape in a camera and push a button with the word “record.”
-And these cameras (also referred to as camcorders) allow you to capture audio!
+And these cameras (also referred to as camcorders) will enable you to capture audio!

 Want a hint?
 Well, it’s grody to the max!

 And no. I am not referring to Betamax.
 For those of you interested in Betamax.
 Bad news. . .
-Betamax sucks and it is yesterday’s technology.
+Betamax sucks, and it is yesterday’s technology.
 No kidding.
-I was at the recent NAB show and one of the reps (who will remain unnamed) told me that VHS is going to win the tape race over Betamax.
+I was at the recent NAB show, and one of the reps (who will remain unnamed) told me that VHS will win the tape race over Betamax.
 (Sorry.)

 Unofficially, he cited that the adult movie industry is driving the trend.
 But who knows?

-For those of you seeking a new way to make movies, I am talking about VHS.
+For those seeking a new way to produce movies, I am talking about VHS.

-Like, take a chill pill. . .
-VHS it is totally rad, and it is by far the most exciting development in filmmaking I have ever seen!
+Like, take a chill pill.
+VHS is totally rad!
+And it is by far the most exciting development in filmmaking I have ever seen!
 According to this widely popular encyclopedia:

 “The VHS cassette is a 187 mm wide, 103 mm deep, 25 mm thick plastic shell held together with five Phillips head screws.
 The flip-up cover that protects the tape has a built-in latch with a push-in toggle on the right side (bottom view image).
 The VHS cassette also includes an anti-despooling mechanism consisting of several plastic parts between the plastic spools, near the front of the tape (white and black in the top view).
 The spool brakes are released by a push-in lever within a 6.35 mm hole accessed from the bottom of the cassette.”

 Not only is VHS the most exciting way to capture footage and make movies, but because it is the new standard, many companies are rushing to market with awesome camera equipment.
-If you’d like some additional info on MODERN filmmaking, download the filmmaker roadmap.
+If you’d like some additional info on MODERN filmmaking, sign up for this free film funding course.